 The closer your case is to the statute of limitations, the more likely it will be difficult to find an attorney who is willing to take your case.
 Of course that depends upon specific facts of your case, the complexity, and the attorney’s current schedule, but procrastination is never a good idea when it comes to legal malpractice claims.
 This is especially true in states where the statute of limitations is longer for breach of contract or fee dispute claims than it is for legal malpractice.

 If you have concerns about how you are represented, and there is any chance that you might bring a legal action against the attorney, having the facts of your case reviewed by an attorney sooner rather than later is usually good practice.
+Sometimes it even makes sense to get a second opinion of another attorney while you are being represented by the first attorney.

 Author: Howard Altschuler